Against Oblomov and Oblomovism

 I

-Oblomov, the eponymous anti-hero of Ivan Goncharov’s 1859 novel is the half-living embodiment of inertia; widely considered to be the epitome of the ‘superfluous man’ of Russian literature of the 1840s and 1850s, but with none of the Byronism, glamour or elegance of Turgenev’s Bazarov or Pushkin’s Eugene Onegin.
-A man in his thirties living in rooms in Petersburg with his manservant Zhakar and cook Anisya, Oblomov came up from Oblomovka, the family estate in the provinces, to join the civil service, eleven years before the inaction of the novel begins.
-After two years in his job he uses a sick note admirably insolent in its blatant dishonesty to sequester himself from society to live a life of the mindless.
-He lives in genteel squalor, due not least to the neglect of his irascible factotum Zhakar, himself an indolent buffoon.
-There are cobwebs, plates with mouldering scraps of food, a few books and journals gather dust, unread or somnolently glanced through.
-A bong wouldn’t be out of place.
-He never goes out, rarely gets up, and lives only for Anisya’s meals, wine and coffee, and luxuriating in his bed.
+Oblomov, the eponymous anti-hero of Ivan Goncharov’s 1859 satirical novel, is the half-living embodiment of inertia.
+He's widely considered to be the epitome of the ‘superfluous man’ of Russian literature of the 1840s and 1850s, but but he has none of the Byronism, glamour, or elegance of Turgenev’s Bazarov or Pushkin’s Eugene Onegin.
+A man in his thirties living in rooms in Petersburg with his manservant Zhakar and cook Anisya, Ilya Ilych Oblomov came up to the capital from Oblomovka, the family estate in the provinces, to join the civil service, eleven years before the action of the novel begins.
+After two years in his job he used a faked sick note to escape work of any kind for good, and sequestered himself from society.

-We’ll see that Oblomov does have good qualities, but his indolence isn’t one of them.
-“Flabby beyond his years”, he lives a classic depressive’s existence, in semi-darkness, redeemed, if you can call it that, by gourmandising, attentive to and curious about nothing: “... for Ilya Ilich recumbence was never a necessity, as it would be for an ill or sleepy man, not an occasional occurrence, as it would be for someone who was weary, not a pleasure, as for a lazy man; it was his normal state”.
+Goncharov was very obviously against Oblomovism, but you wouldn't think so from much that has been written about the book and its pitiable anti-hero.
+Critics and reviewers have been altogether too kind to him.
+Oblomov does have good qualities, but his indolence isn’t one of them.
+“Flabby beyond his years”, he lives a depressive’s existence, in semi-darkness, attentive to and curious about nothing: “... for Ilya Ilich recumbence was never a necessity, as it would be for an ill or sleepy man, not an occasional occurrence, as it would be for someone who was weary, not a pleasure, as for a lazy man; it was his normal state”.

-Oblomov is no dandy aesthete along the lines of Huysmans’s des Esseintes, no intrepid mental traveller to the depths of inner space, experimenting with new modes of living and experience.
-His merits are modest, and I would argue that he is an endearing, but pitiful mediocrity.
-He makes a few broadsides against society to justify his withdrawal from it: there’s nothing irrational in in his loathing of labour’s curse, but his comments could have been lifted from a novel, and it’s clear from the rest of his characterisation and action they are mere rationalisations to justify the prolonging of his lie-in, forever.
-Oblomov is a target of authorial ridicule, though satire is unusually gentle, without even a trace of bile.
+Oblomov is no dandy aesthete along the lines of Huysmans’s des Esseintes, no intrepid mental traveller to the depths of inner space, experimenting with new modes of living.
+His merits are modest, and he is an endearing but pitiful mediocrity.
+He makes a few broadsides against society to justify his withdrawal from it, but his comments could have been lifted from a novel, and are rationalisations to justify his permanent lie-in and etiolated existence.
+Oblomov has been liberated from labour by the serf system in Russia, and the essence of his existence is an inherited parasitism, his habitual state one of near stupefaction.
+If the satire is gentle, it’s because Goncharov was no stranger to procrastination and sloth.
+It took him eleven years to complete the novel and, like Oblomov, he retired from the civil service to rooms in Petersburg, and shut himself away from society.

 II

 The plot is driven by two long-unanswered letters that Oblomov has received.
 One is from the bailiff at Oblomovka informing him of the parlous condition of the estate and its drop in income, requesting that he come and personally put things in order.
 It’s obvious from the letter that he’s losing money from the estate’s mismanagement, and that he’s been diddled by the bailiff.
-The other is from his landlord, giving him notice to leave, as he wants to knock Oblomov’s together with the adjoining flat.
+The other is from his landlord, giving him notice to leave, as he wants to knock Oblomov’s flat together with the adjoining one.
 Oblomov knows he has to find a new accommodation, and that he needs to visit his estate, but can muster the strength for neither.
 Tarentiev offers to send an acquaintance of his to be Oblomov’s agent at Oblomovka, and also tells him that his friend, Ivan Matveyevich, has a house on the ‘Vyborg side’ of Petersburg (a semi-rural, less salubrious district, across the other side of the Neva) who employs his sister, Agafia Matveyevna, as housekeeper and cook.

-They agree that Stolz will stay with Oblomov and whilst he unpacks Oblomov dozes and drifts off into dream, what is really a dreamed memory of his boyhood on Oblomovka.
-It’s given a long chapter to itself, and the life and scenes it describes can be seen as the psychological explanation for his Oblomov’s passivity, lethargy, and gluttony.
-“The people of Oblomovka”, Goncharov writes, “had a hard time believing emotional upheaval.
-They did not accept life as a round of constant aspirations to go somewhere and achieve something.
-They feared a superfluity of passion like a fire ... they understood life as nothing other than an ideal of tranquillity and inaction”.
-Life on Oblomovka is peaceful and existence there is based around food, “the first and most vital concern in Oblomovka”, where his mother spends the whole morning conferring with staff about the menu for lunch, a meal followed by universal napping.
-Oblomov’s mother overfeeds him, ensures that he does nothing for himself, even putting on his own socks, and is always looking for an excuse not to send him to school (a school run by Stolz’s father).
-His life is made up of meals, strolls and vacant reverie, in an atmosphere of incipient dilapidation and slow decay.
+Life at Oblomovka is peaceful, and existence there is based around food, “the first and most vital concern in Oblomovka”, and his mother spends the whole morning conferring with staff about the menu for lunch, a meal followed by universal napping.
+She overfeeds him, ensuring that he does nothing for himself, even putting on his own socks, and is always looking for an excuse not to send him to school (a school run by Stolz’s father).
+His life is made up of meals, strolls, and vacant reverie, in an atmosphere of incipient dilapidation and slow decay.
 For Goncharov the estate stands for Russia as a whole.

 Things change for a while.
-That night they go for dinner with a large party, and for a while Oblomov overcomes his near agoraphobia and goes back into society, with difficulty, and with several scenes of amusing gaucheness.
-In his youth Oblomov was attractive to women, but “because intimacy with women entails a great deal of trouble ... he tended to limit himself to a bow from afar, at a respectable distance ... his amorous intrigues never developed into full blown romances ... and in their innocence, simplicity and purity were not inferior to tales written by some lady lodger of a certain age”.
-Stolz goes on business abroad, expecting Oblomov to join him in Paris, after having introduced him to the vivacious, clever and teasing Olga Ilyinsky and her guardian aunt.
-He thought that introducing him to Olga “would be like bringing a lamp into a darkened room”, not foreseeing that the two would fall in love.
+That night Oblomov and Stolz go out for dinner with a large party.
+Oblomov overcomes his near agoraphobia and goes back into society, with difficulty, and with several scenes of amusing gaucheness.
+In his youth, we're told, Oblomov was attractive to women, but “because intimacy with women entails a great deal of trouble ... he tended to limit himself to a bow from afar, at a respectable distance ... his amorous intrigues never developed into full blown romances ... and in their innocence, simplicity and purity were not inferior to tales written by some lady lodger of a certain age”.

-Oblomov writes a break-up letter that shows he has the full measure of both himself and Olga, although they are briefly reconciled and plan to shortly announce their engagement to Olga’s aunt.
-But Oblomov is right, his love was mere velleity.
+Oblomov writes a break-up letter that surprisingly shows he has the full measure of both himself and Olga, although they are briefly reconciled and plan to shortly announce their engagement to Olga’s aunt.
+But Oblomov is right, his love was a mere velleity.
 He makes excuses not to visit Olga.
-Meanwhile, he has moved to rooms in the house of Ivan Matveyevich on the Vyborg side, and the Neva conveniently freezes over, separating them.
+Meanwhile, he has moved to rooms in the house of Ivan Matveyevich on the Vyborg side, and the Neva freezes over, conveniently separating them.

 III

 So far, so farrago.
 The truth is that Oblomov started noticing his new landlady and cook Agafia, who eventually becomes his wife, as soon as he moved in.
 “What wonderful coffee!
-Who makes it?” he asks on his first day there.
-He looks at Agafia, a widow with two small children “with the same pleasure with which he looked at a hot curd tart”, sneakily ogling her strategically uncovered shoulders, pneumatic embonpoint and “fat active arms”.
+Who makes it?” he asks on his first day in his new apartment.
+He looks at Agafia, a widow with two small children “with the same pleasure with which he looked at a hot curd tart”, ogling her strategically uncovered shoulders, pneumatic embonpoint and “fat active arms”.
 His concupiscence is as much gustatory as carnal.
 She’s a wonderful cook and genius of household management.
-Her brother, a gourmand like Oblomov, lives in a flat upstairs and ensures that the household has the finest provender the city has to offer, no expense spared.
+Her brother, a gourmand like Oblomov, lives in a flat upstairs and ensures that the household has the finest provender the city has to offer, with no expense spared.

-Oblomov progresses from flabby to fat.
-He eats to excess, tries to sleep and nap as much as he can, and takes no exercise other than a resented daily post-prandial walk.
-Agafia’s loving servility demands nothing of him; she has little-to-nothing to say for herself (her brother calls her “a cow”), and makes no demands of him in return.
-The couple now have baby boy, Andrei (she sets the rascal onto Oblomov’s recumbent body so that he can pull his nose or ear to wake him).
+He and the lovingly servile Agafia now have a baby boy, Andrei (she sets the rascal onto Oblomov’s recumbent body so that he can pull his nose or ear to wake him).
 Stolz is appalled at Oblomov’ marriage and paternity, and his persistent refusal to go and run his estate.
-Reminiscing about their romance, Oblomov observes of Olga that “she can sing the Casta Diva, but she doesn’t make vodka like this, nor how to make a chicken and mushroom pie”.
+Reminiscing about their romance, Oblomov observes of Olga that “she can sing the Casta Diva, but she doesn’t know how to make vodka like this, nor how to make a chicken and mushroom pie”.